OrnaOrg/OrnaJS/README.md

     Hello!
 If this block black and string is white it means that Orna is ready!
     </div>

+3.Write Orna classes without whitespace.
+Whitespace used, like separator between classes.

+    <div class="ff_Times New Roman">Hello</div> //Wrong, can use only fonts without whitespace in name.
+    <div class="ff_Arial">Hello</div> //Right

  - Always take the latest version!
  - The priority in OrnaJS added to class that was written last(final).